This topic applies to: ✓ .NET Core 1.x SDK ✓ .NET Core 2.x SDK

 Prints out a short help for the command.

-Ignores project-to-project (P2P) references and only builds the root project specified to build.
+Ignores project-to-project (P2P) references and only builds the specified root project.

 Directory in which to place the built binaries.
 You also need to define